GndzGzr/Assignment3-cmp/results.md

 #### 3.2.1 Input Images

 ![Pair 2 - Ambient Image](results_part3/pair2_gradient/ambient.png)
-*Figure 23: Ambient image from pair 2, showing natural lighting but lacking detail in darker regions.*
+*Figure 24: Ambient image from pair 2, showing a scene with mixed materials including reflective surfaces.*

 ![Pair 2 - Flash Image](results_part3/pair2_gradient/flash.png)
-*Figure 24: Flash image from pair 2, with clear details but harsh reflections on specular surfaces.*
+*Figure 25: Flash image from pair 2, with clear details but strong reflections on the specular surfaces.*

+The ambient image shows a scene with mixed reflective and matte surfaces.
+While it has natural lighting, it lacks detail in many regions and shows significant noise in darker areas.
+The flash image reveals much more detail but introduces strong specular reflections on shiny surfaces and creates harsh lighting transitions and unnatural shadows.

 #### 3.2.2 Processing Steps and Intermediate Results

-The gradient domain processing pipeline was applied with the following optimal parameters:
+The gradient domain approach begins with analyzing the relationship between the gradients in both images:
-- sigma = 5.0
-- tau_s = 0.12
-- boundary_type = "ambient"
-- init_type = "average"

 ![Pair 2 - Coherency Map](results_part3/pair2_gradient/coherency_map.png)
-*Figure 25: Coherency map for the custom image pair, showing where gradient directions in flash and ambient images align.*
+*Figure 26: Coherency map for the custom image pair, showing where gradient directions in flash and ambient images align.*

+The coherency map is particularly revealing, showing strong alignment (brighter regions) along important structural edges in the scene, while showing lower coherency (darker regions) in areas where the flash created artifacts or specular reflections.
+This information helps the algorithm decide which image's gradients to trust in different regions.

 ![Pair 2 - Saturation Weight](results_part3/pair2_gradient/saturation_weight.png)
-*Figure 26: Saturation weight map for the custom image pair, identifying potentially saturated regions in the flash image.*
+*Figure 27: Saturation weight map for the custom image pair, identifying potentially saturated regions in the flash image.*

+The saturation weight map clearly identifies areas where the flash has caused oversaturation (shown as brighter regions), particularly on reflective surfaces.
+These regions will rely more heavily on the ambient image's gradients in the final fusion.

 ![Pair 2 - Gradient Field Visualization](results_part3/pair2_gradient/gradient_fields.png)
-*Figure 27: Visualization of the gradient fields for the custom image pair, showing the original and fused gradients.*
+*Figure 28: Visualization of the gradient fields for the custom image pair, showing how gradients from both images are combined into the fused gradient field.*

+The gradient field visualization demonstrates how the algorithm intelligently combines gradient information from both images.
+The fused gradient field (right) preserves important structural edges from both images while avoiding the harsh flash-induced gradients seen in the flash image's gradient field (middle).

 #### 3.2.3 Final Result and Analysis

 ![Pair 2 - Gradient Domain Results](results_part3/pair2_gradient/results.png)
-*Figure 28: Complete results of gradient domain processing on the custom image pair, showing the input images, intermediate maps, and final fused image.*
+*Figure 29: Complete results of gradient domain processing showing all components: original images, coherency and saturation maps, fused result, and the difference image.*

+The final fused image effectively combines the advantages of both input images:

 ![Pair 2 - Final Comparison](results_part3/pair2_gradient/comparison_gradient.png)
-*Figure 29: Side-by-side comparison of ambient, flash, and final gradient domain processed result for the custom image pair.*
+*Figure 30: Side-by-side comparison of ambient, flash, and final gradient domain processed result for the custom image pair.*

-The gradient domain processing successfully combines the advantages of both input images:
+The gradient domain processing has achieved several significant improvements:

-1. **Detail Enhancement**: The fused image preserves fine details from the flash image, particularly in darker regions of the ambient image.
-2. **Natural Appearance**: The overall tone and lighting from the ambient image are maintained, avoiding the harsh lighting of the flash image.
+1. **Enhanced Detail with Natural Appearance**: The fused image preserves the ambient image's natural lighting while incorporating the detailed edge information from the flash image.
+The result has significantly more detail than the ambient image but avoids the harsh, unnatural appearance of the flash image.

-3. **Handling of Specular Surfaces**: The saturated and specular regions in the flash image are handled gracefully, with the algorithm preferring ambient image gradients in these areas.
+2. **Specular Reflection Handling**: Areas with strong specular reflections in the flash image have been gracefully handled, with the algorithm relying more on ambient image gradients in these regions.
+This creates a more balanced, natural appearance.
-4. **Edge-Aware Fusion**: The coherency map ensures that consistent edges are preserved while inconsistent ones (likely flash artifacts) are suppressed.

-The gradient domain approach is particularly effective for this image pair due to the presence of both matte surfaces (where flash details are useful) and specular surfaces (where flash creates unwanted reflections).
-The result is a natural-looking image with enhanced details.
+3. **Tone Preservation**: The overall tone and contrast of the ambient image are well preserved, maintaining the natural feel of the scene while enhancing details.

+4. **Shadow Reduction**: Harsh shadows from the flash have been significantly reduced, creating more even lighting throughout the image.

+The difference image (bottom right of Figure 29) highlights how the gradient domain processing has primarily enhanced structural details while maintaining the overall luminance distribution of the ambient image.

-### 3.3 Comparison of Techniques
+### 3.3 Comparison of Techniques and Application Suitability

-Both bilateral filtering and gradient domain processing successfully enhance the custom flash/no-flash image pairs, but each technique has its strengths:
+Both bilateral filtering and gradient domain processing successfully enhanced the custom flash/no-flash image pairs, but their results show distinct characteristics that make each suitable for different scenarios:

-1. **Bilateral Filtering**:
+1. **Bilateral Filtering Strengths** (as seen in Pair 1):
-   - Excels at noise reduction in dark regions
+   - Superior noise reduction in very dark regions
-   - Produces sharper details in the final image
+   - Greater preservation of fine textural details
+   - More pronounced detail enhancement, resulting in higher perceived sharpness
-   - Better at handling shadows cast by the flash
+   - Better handling of flash-induced shadows through the explicit shadow mask
-   - Faster processing time

-2. **Gradient Domain Processing**:
+2. **Gradient Domain Processing Strengths** (as seen in Pair 2):
-   - Better preserves the overall tone and contrast of the ambient image
+   - Better preservation of the ambient image's overall tonal character
-   - More natural handling of specular surfaces
+   - More natural handling of specular reflections and highly saturated areas
-   - Smoother transitions between light and dark regions
+   - Smoother transitions in areas with lighting gradients
-   - More robust to alignment issues between flash and ambient images
+   - More consistent color rendition across the image

-The choice between these techniques depends on the specific characteristics of the scene and the desired outcome.
-Bilateral filtering is preferable for noisy, low-light scenes where detail enhancement is the primary goal, while gradient domain processing is better suited for scenes with challenging lighting conditions and reflective surfaces.
+The choice between these techniques should be guided by the specific characteristics of the scene and the desired outcome:

+- **Use Bilateral Filtering When**:
+  - Working with very low-light scenes with significant noise
+  - When maximum detail recovery is the primary goal
+  - When sharp, well-defined edges are desired
+  - In scenes with strong shadows cast by the flash

+- **Use Gradient Domain Processing When**:
+  - Working with scenes containing specular or reflective surfaces
+  - When preserving the natural tonal character of the scene is important
+  - In scenes with subtle lighting gradients that should be preserved
+  - When a more natural, less "enhanced" look is desired

+These custom examples demonstrate the effectiveness of both approaches on real-world images, showing how each technique can be applied to address specific photographic challenges in flash/no-flash photography.